 - There may be partial credit for incomplete answers.
 Write as much of the solution as you can, but bear in mind that we may deduct points if your answers are much more complicated than necessary. - There are a lot of problems on this exam.
-Work through the ones with which you are ٠ comfortable first.
+Work through the ones with which you are comfortable first.
 Do not get overly captivated by interesting design issues or complex corner cases you're not sure about. - Not all information provided in a problem may be useful. - Unless otherwise stated, all given code on this exam should compile.
 All code has been compiled and executed before printing, but in the unlikely event that we do happen to catch any bugs in the exam, we'll announce a fix.
-Unless we specifically give you the option, the correct answer is not 'does not compile.' - \bigcirc indicates that only one circle should be filled in. - \Box indicates that more than one box may be filled in. ٠ - For answers which involve filling in a \bigcirc or \square , please fill in the shape completely. - If the exam says "write only one statement per line", a for loop counts as one statement. ٠
+Unless we specifically give you the option, the correct answer is not 'does not compile.' - \bigcirc indicates that only one circle should be filled in. - \Box indicates that more than one box may be filled in. - For answers which involve filling in a \bigcirc or \square , please fill in the shape completely.

 Optional.
-Mark along the line to show your feelings Before exam: [ອ ©]. on the spectrum between $oxtimes$ and $oxtimes$.
-After exam: [⊗ ©].
+Mark along the line to show your feelings Before exam: [😊 ©]. on the spectrum between $egin{array}{c} \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ After exam: [⊖